JoeDGit/simple-reddit-backend/README.md

 ## Summary

-This project provides a backend to a news site that allows a user to to view articles, comments, and registered users from a database.
+This project provides a backend to a news site that allows a user to view articles, comments, and registered users from a database.
 The project is written using `express.js` and `postgresql`.
 Tests are written in `jest`

 It includes support for: